thejunglejane/unit-testing-seminar/_source/unit-1/lesson-0.rst

 To be perfectly honest, if you want to test your code, you should get it out of a Jupyter notebook and into a package that you then import into your Jupyter notebooks when you need it.
+The reason for this is that we want our tests to be isolated from one another and we want them to be reproducible, and this is difficult in Jupyter notebooks where it's easy to get your notebook into a weird state by running cells out of order, deleting cells without deleting the objects defining those cells, etc.

-But, that takes time, and we can make some progress toward testing our notebooks, even if it's not perfect.
+But, refactoring notebooks into packages takes time, and we can make some progress toward testing our notebooks, even if it's not perfect.

 Executing Your Notebooks
 ~~~~~~~~~~~~~~~~~~~~~~~~